mellisazulu/mellisazulu/README.md

 💻**Professional Background**

 I'm a Business Analyst that's worked in various industries over the past 5+ years (insurance, investments, tax - all within the Data Analytics team).
-Having completed the Data & SQL Coding Kickstarter with CFG earlier this year I am eager to widen my knowledge and move into a technical role having completed this degree.
+Having completed the Data & SQL Coding Kickstarter with CFG earlier this year, where we created and maintained a database for a Cake Shop.
+I am eager to widen my knowledge and move into a technical role having completed this degree.

 🖥️**GitHud Usage**